Ungeziefi/Subnautica-Mods/README.md

 ---

 ### Notes
 - Features involving text are only enabled when the game is in English.
+Feel free to PR localization improvements.
-- All features can be toggled in the config file or through the game's options.
+- **All features can be toggled** in the config file or through the game's options.
-  - They are all enabled by default, the multipliers are set to 1.
+  - Toggles are all enabled by default, multipliers are set to 1.
+- Read the [Tweaks](https://github.com/Ungeziefi/Subnautica-Mods/blob/main/Tweaks/Tweaks%20Progress.md) and [Fixes](https://github.com/Ungeziefi/Subnautica-Mods/blob/main/Fixes/Fixes%20Progress.md) files for more information on the features themselves, future plans, and things that won't be implemented.

 ---